-This soothing and exfoliating oatmeal bath smells like warm cookies—without the extra calories!
+This soothing and exfoliating oatmeal bath smells like warm cookies.
 In a food processor, pulse together half of a cup of oats with three tablespoons of powdered milk, three tablespoons of baking soda, and a quarter teaspoon of ground cinnamon.
 Pour the powder into running bath water, and enjoy.

 Relaxing Citrus Bath

 Give yourself a luxurious bath treat without spending a cent.
 Just save the peels to citrus fruit like lemons, limes, and oranges in a container in your fridge.
 When it’s time for a bath, throw them in the warm water.
 They’ll not only release a lovely scent, they’ll help slough off dead skin cells.

 Here’s an easy way to have a relaxing soak in a bath without having to buy bath salts.
 Just place one or two green tea bags under the faucet as you fill up your bath.
 The antioxidants in the tea will leave your skin feeling fresh.

 How to Do an Oatmeal Bath at Home

 Have you ever noticed that oatmeal is often a main ingredient of bath products?
 You have that very same oatmeal in your kitchen!
 Unfortunately, it’s not as easy as just throwing some into a hot bath.
 First, grind the oatmeal in a blender or coffee grinder to expose its inner skin-soothing qualities.
 Then place it in a piece of cheesecloth with a few drops of your favorite scented oil.
 While you’re running your bath, hold it under the faucet or tie it on with a bit of string.
 You’ll have a luxurious oatmeal bath, and even a little sachet you can use as a washcloth to help exfoliate your skin.